-The newly released Linux Mint 20 doesn’t have Snap support enabled by default.
+The recent versions of Linux Mint versions don't have Snap support enabled by default.

 Sooner or later, you may encounter a situation where an application version is only available as Snap package and then you need to enable Snap support.

 If you go about enabling Snap in Mint 20 like you do in other Linux distributions, you’ll encounter an error like this: